7 ways to improve concentration when studying

 Fail to Prepare, Prepare to Fail

 This old cliché is very true.
 Sitting down without any plan is a recipe for failure.
 You need a timetable and a plan.
-Ask yourself questions like:
+Ask yourself questions like:- What exams come up in what order? – this can help work out what to do first

 - Which subjects am I more confident about and which am I less sure about?